Changer la langue ici !

 My research is currently focused on the following themes:

-- Generalized linear models,
+- Generalized linear models and model selection,

-- Self-excited processes like Hawkes process.
+- Self-excited processes (Hawkes process).

-Main published papers and talks
+Published papers and main talks

 I would like to thank again my co-authors for these works together.

 ...and the following talks (non exhaustive list):

 - Published papers:

 - X. Milhaud, D. Pommeret, Y. Salhi, P. Vanderkerkhove, Semiparametric two-sample admixture components comparison test: the symmetric case, accepté dans Journal of Statistical Planning and Inference, (2021).
 Lien HAL ici

 - Milhaud, X., Hétérogénéité inobservable, volumétrie limitée et mutualisation, L'Actuariel, 39 (2021).